BEFRIENDING YOUR PRACTICE

 Advocating for Your Nervous System

-Drumming in GRACE
+Drumming in GRACES

 Pocket Talk: Presence Drum Lesson